Models, theories, psych. norms

 Presenting effectiveness information may backfire: E.g., if it switches off the 'generous part of the brain', gets people to think in a more 'market' mode, or makes people indecisive

-I present and discuss this breakdown, a more practical breakdown, and specific examples in each category in the Barriers breakdown part of the synthesis.
+I present and discuss this breakdown, a more practical breakdown, and specific examples in each category in the part of the synthesis.
 I go into further detail an (work to) present evidence on each of these in later sections of that site.
 (I plan to go through that work and extract only the key, most practical elements).

 See 'barriers' View